 But more than anything, Mimi has been a daily reminder that people can live really, really, beautiful lives with chronic conditions.
 That having a body that is unpredictable doesn’t mean you’re broken.

 The other day I was feeling overwhelmed while giving Beau his subQ IgG, ruminating on the fact he may have to take it for the rest of his life.
 His whole life!
-A body that doesn’t really function, a medicine to keep him alive, I mean, what kind of life is that, anyway!?!
+A body that doesn’t really function without a medicine to keep him alive, I mean, what kind of life is that, anyway!?!

 It’s Mimi’s life.
 A life I have witnessed first-hand.
 A life I am grateful for beyond measure.